Pelvic pain management

 Your doctor may ask about how long you’ve had the pain and what it feels like (sharp, stabbing, achy or dull pain in lower left abdomen).
 They may also want to know whether you think it’s related to an injury or another underlying cause.

 Treatment for your pelvic pain will depend on its causes.
 Your doctor will order testing depending on your group of symptoms and things they observe during your physical exam.
-They may recommend an MRI or other imaging.
+They may recommend an ultrasound, MRI or other imaging.
 Or they may draw blood or take a urine sample to test for infections or other conditions.

 Get care